-It’s been rainy and dreary in Pittsburgh lately.
-The seasons are changing.
-The days are getting shorter.
+It’s been dreary in Pittsburgh lately.
+With this last snow blast, it seems as though the seasons are changing.
+The days are still shorter.
 And with the lack of sun, many of us are going to feel this shift.
 Especially for those that suffer from Seasonal Affective Disorder.
 Seasonal affective disorder (SAD) is a type of depression that’s related to changes in seasons.
 SAD begins and ends at about the same times every year.
 If you’re like most people with SAD, your symptoms start in the fall and continue into the winter months.
 Your energy feels drained and you may feel moody.
 Less often, SAD causes depression in the spring or early summer.

 In the average case, Seasonal Affective Disorder symptoms appear during late fall or early winter.
 And they tend to go away during the longer and brighter days of spring and summer.
 This pattern has been reversed in some cases though.
 In either scenario, symptoms may start out mild and become more intense as the season goes on.

 - Feeling depressed most of the day, nearly every day